 BD: You know Lloyd, whenever you’re in business, there’s a business story.
 But often, business starts with a personal story.
 How do you end up on the path you’re on, it’s decisions made along the way and oftentimes, those decisions are made by personal things that impact us.
 I’ll tell you, Lloyd, this is the first interview where I have publicly shared my story in 13 years of EMF and dirty electricity research, engineering, and manufacturing.
 Many years ago in my youth, I married the prettiest and smartest girl in my town by some margin.
 After graduating from the University of Montana, we moved to the University of Hawaii where she got her grad degree.
-We had a beautiful little boy that she gave me, and tragically, she left this plane in an automobile accident and left a single dad now with a little boy who had not in the last two years missed a day of school.
+We had a beautiful little boy that she gave me, and tragically, she left this planet in an automobile accident and left a single dad now with a little boy who had not in the last two years missed a day of school.
 He had two perfect attendance records in a row.
 He never has gotten a B. Well, we were a long way from home, so we moved back to Montana to be closer both to my family and hers where I could have help.
 Bought a very functional, lovely home, Lloyd, under the biggest power lines you’ve ever seen, criminally close to our home and literally the biggest power lines in our city of about 100,000 people.
 So it’s pretty substantial.
 I didn’t give it a moment’s thought.
 Our first year was foggy and in a daze to be sure, but excellent attendance, excellent grades from our hero, our little guy who had done that consistently.
 It was the following, it was not immediately, trouble sleeping for the little guy.
 Grumpy at school, just not his normal self, anxious over things that felt very real to him but were not indeed real to the rest of us.
 Missed days of school, grades slacking, trouble in school.
 And I truly felt at this point like I had failed my wife like I had failed my child.
 I couldn’t understand why I could not get those same results.

 Lloyd: How old was he?

 BD: He was nine.
 So about 11 years of age is when they really start to manifest you know, a little bit of a lag.
 I had been working in electronics manufacturing and sales.
 The company that I worked for made a really high-quality CFL light.
 CFLs, they’re the devil, if you will.
 You know, 130 years ago, Edison invents the filament incandescent light bulb and it lights our world for 120, 130 years.
 And then the federal government, in the United States at least, phased those out and brought this compact fluorescent light and that meant a lot of things among the Montana Manufacturing Extension Board, Montana Manufacturing Extension Center, District Export Council.
 Not that I’m a big shot.
 I care about jobs, I care about people having a career path that they love, I care about manufacturing jobs impact the community.
 So I get to tour these facilities and help people with their processes and overcome problems.
 So one of the things that happened from that, number one, a lot of light bulb manufacturing facilities in Michigan shut down and started importing these CFLs.
 These compact fluorescent lamps had some attributes that were very different, that changed electricity on a global scale that a lot of people don’t realize.
 The incandescent bulb is a resistor.
 So it makes about 90 to 95% heat and a byproduct of that heat is light.
 Well, as we know, heat and a resistor will actually clean electricity and we’re gonna get to that later, Lloyd, the inexpensive things you do to clean electricity.
 What happened is everybody in the US, according to the Department of Energy, has about 30 to 35 light bulbs.
 And they clean electricity 20 years ago.
 Now, they get rid of those and they bring in 30 to 35 light bulbs, that have dirty electricity.
 So a massive change happened there that I’ll get to later.
 So venturing back to my personal story, I worked for a company that makes excellent light bulbs that didn’t dirty the electricity.
 Now, we weren’t doing it for health, Lloyd.
 We were doing it so the light bulb remains cool and if the light bulb remains cool, it lasts longer.
 It lasts longer, you save money on replaceable, and it doesn’t go under landfill.
 I’m also a bit of a greenie.
 It doesn’t go under landfill.
 So when my child started having these acute disorders and vague disorders, I really began to investigate why, and his symptoms matched up with EHS, electromagnetic hypersensitivity.
 And I realized it was probably the power lines.
 Like in your book, it’s something that you can’t always put your thumb on it.
 You can’t smell it, you can’t see it, taste it.
 But the effects are there.
 It’s like, do you have to see it to know it?
 I can’t see my friend’s brain but do I have to see it to know that it’s there?
 No. He’s moving.
 He’s animated.
 He’s talking.
 The results themselves make it self-evident that indeed he has one.
 So I don’t need to see it to definitively know that it’s there.
 So I, having an engineering background - I’m not a professional engineer but I’ve taken a lot of classes, and I do have a science degree - I said, “I’m going to try and sort this.”
 I was not in a financial position where you just up and move.
 That happens to a lot of people too.
 They’re in a place where they’re EHS, they got dirty electricity, they’ve got something that’s making them ill, but they don’t have the financial means to just pick up and move that day.
 So one of the things I wanna do on this talk too is address that, some things you can do today to take some actions and start feeling better.
 Well, I formed an all-star cast.
 Our lead engineer is a Ph.D. engineer, he went to MIT in Michigan.
 His Ph.D. is actually in biomechanical engineering.
 So I felt he was really perfect.
 He worked on Montana’s Department of Energy’s energy plan for the state.
-My number two engineer, [inaudible 08:41], he worked for Craftsman Tools, a company called Jore.
+My number two engineer, he worked for Craftsman Tools, a company called Jore.
 He made the brushless motor, which is a larger version of that brushless motor powers the Tesla automobile.
 He’s on my team.
 Dr. Churchill has a Ph.D. in Physics.
 He’s on my team.
 We set out to identify what in electricity is considered dirty, what things are happening to and in the electricity that are harmful to equipment and the biological, and how to make a component set to attack it.
 I’m a single dad, I’m a voracious reader, I hope that I’m a clear thinker and a rational person, and Lloyd, I spent the next decade of my life trying to save my child.
 And that has become, through personal experience, the main focus of my life in my 40s.

 Lloyd: Perhaps we could talk about that a little bit because I know there’s people that are listening that want to learn from what you’ve learned in your journey with your little boy.
 So perhaps we can talk about that also.
 Just curious, you stayed in that house with the power lines or you moved?